Quinn Cook: Canton Charge (2015–2017)

 After going undrafted in the 2015 NBA draft, Cook joined the Oklahoma City Thunder for the Orlando Summer League and the Cleveland Cavaliers for the Las Vegas Summer League.

-In September 2015, he signed with the Cavaliers, only to be waived by the team on October 24 after appearing in six preseason games.
-On October 30, he was acquired by the Canton Charge of the NBA Development League as an affiliate player of the Cavaliers.
-On November 14, he made his professional debut in a 106–99 loss to the Maine Red Claws, recording 15 points, one rebound, one assist and one steal in 36 minutes.
-On February 5, 2016, he was named in the East All-Star team for the 2016 NBA D-League All-Star Game as a replacement for the injured DeAndre Liggins.
-On April 11, he was named Rookie of the Year after averaging 19.6 points and 5.4 assists to go with 3.9 rebounds in 43 games while shooting 47 percent from the field and connecting on a team-high 86 three-pointers.
+In September 2015, Cook signed with the Cavaliers, but was waived on October 24 after appearing in six preseason games.
+Six days later, he was acquired by the Canton Charge of the NBA Development League as an affiliate player of the Cavaliers.
+On November 14, Cook made his professional debut in a 106–99 loss to the Maine Red Claws, recording 15 points, a rebound, an assist, and a steal in 36 minutes.
+On February 5, 2016, Cook was named in the East All-Star team for the 2016 NBA D-League All-Star Game as a replacement for the injured DeAndre Liggins.
+On April 11, Cook was named Rookie of the Year after averaging 19.6 points and 5.4 assists to go along with 3.9 rebounds in 43 games while shooting 47 percent from the field and connecting on a team-high 86 three-pointers.
 At the season's end, he was named to the All-NBA D-League Third Team and the All-Rookie Team.

 In July 2016, Cook joined the NBA D-League Select Team for the 2016 NBA Summer League.
 On September 24, 2016, he signed with the New Orleans Pelicans, but was waived on October 22 after appearing in three preseason games.
-On November 1, he was reacquired by the Canton Charge.
+On November 1, Cook was reacquired by the Canton Charge.
 On February 18, 2017, he was named the MVP of the 2017 D-League All-Star Game at the Mercedes-Benz Superdome after recording an 18-point, 12-assist double-double.

 Dallas Mavericks (2017)

 On February 26, 2017, Cook signed a 10-day contract with the Dallas Mavericks.
-He made his NBA debut the following day, recording two points, two rebounds and two assists in 17 minutes off the bench, in a 96–89 win over the Miami Heat.
-On March 7, 2017, he had his best game as a Maverick, scoring 10 points in a 122–111 win over the Los Angeles Lakers.
+He made his NBA debut the following day, recording two points, two rebounds, and two assists in 17 minutes off the bench, in a 96–89 victory over the Miami Heat.
+On March 7, Cook had his best game as a Maverick, scoring 10 points in a 122–111 victory over the Los Angeles Lakers.